Research into Code Inspection

-Research consistently shows Code inspection is be remarkably cost-effective when compared to other ways to find the defects in computer software.
-Consider these three questions:
+Research over five decades has consistently shown that code inspection is remarkably cost-effective when compared to other ways to find the defects in computer software.
+Take a look at the answers to these three questions:

 Why should you inspect software?